jquant/jai-sdk/docs/source/overview.rst

 Getting Started
 ===============

-Check :ref:`jai-in-5-minutes` to obtain more information about how to work with JAI and all its features.
+Check :ref:`Getting Started <gettting started>` to get an overview of how to work with JAI and, also, see :ref:`JAI in 5 Minutes <JAI in 5 Minutes>` to obtain more information about using some of JAI's features.

 More Information
 ================